Mont-Saint-Michel Abbey: The "Belle Chaise" room and the Southwest buildings

 The "Belle Chaise" building and the lodging wing hosted the administrative section of the abbey.
-Abbot Richard Turstin built, on the East side, the Guards room (that became the abbey entrance) and a new officiality, where judicial decisions were made (1257).
+Abbot Richard Turstin built, on the east side, the Guards room (that became the abbey entrance) and a new officiality, where judicial decisions were made (1257).

 Around 1393, the two Châtelet towers were built, then the Perrine tower and a "Bailliverie".
 Later, under abbot Pierre Le Roy, a lodging wing was added, adding at the same time to the abbey fortifications.

 The city

 A fortified wall surrounds the city, located on the South and East side of the mont.
-Two bombards, left by the English during the Hundred Years' War, are visible near one of the fortification door.
+Two bombards, left by the English during the Hundred Years' War, are visible near one of the fortification doors.

 Heraldry

 Modern pilgrimage

 During the medieval period, pilgrims visiting the abbey walked from Italy, Germany, and England as well as other parts of France.
 Such devotees were known as Miquelots.
 Modern pilgrims can follow the same routes.
 Ten hiking trails have been created that enable pilgrims from various European countries to retrace the path their ancestors may have taken during a medieval pilgrimage.